 We are also interested in the regulation of erythropoiesis, in particular transcription factors such as KLF1.
 KLF1 is essential for erythropoiesis and mutations in this transcription factor can result in severe red blood cell disorders.
-We are investigating how such mutations cause disease using genomic, transcriptomic, proteomic and biochemical approaches to determine the underlying molecular mechanisms.

 We are part of the NIHR Blood and Transplant Research Unit (BTRU) to advance research on the manufacture of red blood cells from stem cells and their translation from the lab to human trials, along with researchers at NHS Blood and Transplant (NHSBT, Bristol) and Dr Ash Toye within the University.